 Source: Own calculations based on GEIH (2008-2015) and ECH (2002-2008), Mondragon et al. 2010 and Fedesarrollo (Output pag).
 Primary education includes Middle School.
-In the case of the 13 areas aggregate, the formality rate is calculated using two different ILO methodologies/series since one includes firms with less than 10 workers (ILO10, Mondragon et al, 2010), and the other includes firms with less than 5 workers (ILO5).
+In the case of the 13 areas aggregate, the formality rate is calculated using two different ILO methodologies/series since one includes firms with less than 10 workers (ILO10, Mondragon et al., 2010), and the other includes firms with less than 5 workers (ILO5).
 It should be noted that in the last two years, the behavior of informality in Colombia has been less countercyclical.

-Transitions from informality to formality
+C. Transitions from informality to formality

 Another method which allows us to assess whether informality is voluntary or a default option is by observing how frequently individuals transition from informality to formality.
 Frequent transitions between informality and formality may indicate a degree of voluntariness.
-On the other hand, if there is little or no movement from informality to formality, this transition is obstructed by either a lack of productivity or formal market barriers28.
-In estimating those transitions, we use panel data from the ELCA urban survey for Colombia (for the years 2010 to 2013)29.
-Table 2 shows that transitions from informality to formality in Colombia are not frequent, with only 14% of informal workers transiting to formality between 2010 and 2013, compared with 20% of formal workers transiting to informality and 19% of workers entering formality from unemployment during the same period.
+On the other hand, if there is little or no movement from informality to formality, this transition is obstructed by either a lack of productivity or formal market barriers.27 In estimating those transitions, we use panel data from the ELCA urban survey for Colombia (for the years 2010 to 2013).
+28 Table 2 shows that transitions from informality to formality in Colombia are not frequent, with only 14% of informal workers transiting to formality between 2010 and 2013, compared with 20% of formal workers transiting to informality and 19% of workers entering formality from unemployment during the same period.
 By level of education it is possible to observe that the transitions from informality to formality are much less frequent among workers with low levels of education than among workers with tertiary education or more (26%).

-Pages and Stampini (2006), computed yearly transition matrices for males 24-6030 for six developing countries including Mexico, Argentina and Venezuela.
+Pages and Stampini (2006), computed yearly transition matrices for males 24-6029 for six developing countries including Mexico, Argentina and Venezuela.
 According to these matrices, 26% of the unskilled workers (less than a high school degree) and 42% of skilled workers transited from informality to formality, including both informal salaried and self-employed as informal workers.
 Among the Latin American countries, Mexico shows the highest transitions between informality and formality (30% for unskilled and 54% for skilled) and Argentina, the lowest (18% for unskilled and 36% for skilled).
-A similar estimation for the case of Colombia, indicates that 17.5% of unskilled and
+A similar estimation for the case of Colombia, indicates that 17.5% of unskilled and 21.3% of skilled informal men between 24 and 60 transited to formality between 2010 and 2013, suggesting that transitions in Colombia are rather low, taking also into account that our transition matrix is estimated along a 3 years-period.30

-28 Pages and Stampini (2006) used the distance to the transition matrix of a steady state transition matrix as a measure of segmentation.
+Pages and Stampini (2006) used the distance to the transition matrix of a steady state transition matrix as a measure of segmentation.

-29 The rural survey does not include the same question that we used in this estimation.
+28 The rural survey does not include the same question that we used in this estimation.

-30 As a way to control by other unobservable and observable characteristics
+29 As a way to control by other unobservable and observable characteristics.